Irrationone/graspods_scrnaseq_clustering_tutorial/README.md

 ## Dimensionality reduction, clustering, and differential expression with single-cell RNA-seq - GrasPods Tutorial

+**If you're reading this before the tutorial, please install the R package dependencies first -- if you're working from a completely clean R install this can take a few minutes.**

 ### Introduction

 The purpose of the tutorial is to provide an introduction to dimensionality reduction, visualization, basic clustering and differential expression methods applicable to single-cell RNA-seq (scRNA-seq) data.
 We'll be using a set of single-cell RNA-seq data for 2700 PBMCs freely available from 10X genomics (https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.0.0/pbmc3k).